dbcrossbar Guide

 - Parse

-comments. - Allow
+/* */comments. - Allow

-to be used as a type.
+Dateto be used as a type.
 This requires the date to be a string in ISO 8601 format, including a time zone. - Allow

-values to be represented as a mix of floats and strings, which is seen in Shopify.
+decimal,int16,int32andint64to be defined as any ofnumber,string,number | stringorstring | number.
+This allows the schema to more accurately represent what appears on the wire.
+It allowsdecimalvalues to be represented as a mix of floats and strings, which is seen in Shopify.

 - Parse